IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ## Quantative Functional Analysis

 In this section of the blog post, we extend the work of Fort et al., to show how quantitative metrics can provide improved insights into the functional similarity of neural networks and how often they tell a disjointed story from that presented by more qualitative lines of analysis.
 The quantitative metrics selected represent a portion of the available documented functional analysis metrics<d-cite key="klabunde2023similarity"></d-cite>.
 Akin to the previous section, we use the same architecture, datasets and experimental setups to explore the functional similarity.
-The only modification is that the **SIDDO** and DISD0 conditions are averaged across three models, which is more feasible because no visualisations are required.
+The only modification is that the **SIDDO** and **DISDO** conditions are averaged across three models, which is more feasible because no visualisations are required.
 In the plots, **Model 1** always refers to the **Base** model.
 The descision to average the results was made to provide more robustness to the overall analysis and resulting conclusions made in this section.

 For consistency, our calculations of the respective metrics in the figures in this section below are done by comparing each model's output function against every other model and then averaging the metrics per epoch and plotting the resulting metrics values change across training.